Born in Los Angeles, California

 MFA degree: The School of the Art Institute of Chicago

-Louis Hock’s artwork – films, video tapes, and media installations – have been exhibited in solo shows at numerous national and international art institutions including the Museum of Modern Art in New York, the Whitney Museum of American Art, the Museum of Contemporary Art, Los Angeles, and the San Francisco Museum of Modern Art.
+Louis Hock’s artwork – films, video tapes, and media installations – have been exhibited in solo shows at numerous national and international art institutions including the Museum of Modern Art in New York, the Whitney Museum of American Art, the Los Angeles County Museum of Art, and the San Francisco Museum of Modern Art.

 In 1997 Hock also completed a feature-length film, La Mera Frontera.
 The documentary work, twisted with fiction, offers a contemporary portrait of Nogales, Arizona and Sonora through the lens of the 1918 border battle between the U.S. and Mexico.

-Hock screened two of his films, Studies in Chronovision and Silent Reversal at the Smithsonian in 2015.
-That same year he exhibited The Nightscope Series at the Balie in Amsterdam, the Neuberger Museum in Purchase, NY, and Human Resources Gallery in Los Angeles.
+Hock screened two of his films, Studies in Chronovision and Silent Reversal at the Smithsonian Museum of American Art in 2015.
+That same year he exhibited the Nightscope Series at the Balie in Amsterdam, the Neuberger Museum in Purchase, NY, and Human Resources Gallery in Los Angeles.

 In 2016 Hock exhibited two works – Southern California and a wall – at the Museum of Contemporary Art San Diego in two separate shows. a wall, along with Heat: a digimural, shown at Helmuth Projects in San Diego, were new work.
 In the fall of 2017 a new work titled Brick was installed at the Museum of Contemporary Art Tucson as a component in the “Declare: Transnational Narratives exhibition”.
 The 1988 Welcome to Americans Finest Tourist Plantation artwork was included in the Los Angeles Arts and Craft Museum’s contribution to the Getty sponsored “Pacific Standard Time LA/LA’ in 2017.

 Recently, the Welcome to America’s Finest Tourist Plantation?
 1988 bus poster (w/ Sisco & Avalos) was shown as part of the “The U.S.-Mexico Border: Place, Imagination, and Possibility”, a Getty sponsored exhibition, traveling to in Lille, France as part of “ELDORADO” exhibition Lillie 3000 (2019) and in “Printing the Revolution!
 The Rise and Impact of Chicano Graphics.
-1965 – Now” at the Smithsonian American Art Museum (2020).
+1965 – Now” at the Smithsonian Museum (2020).
 In 2021 Luis Camnitzer’s curated the “Ideas for Monuments in Tribute to Heroines and Unsung Heroes” exhibition at Bellas Artes (National Museum of Fine Arts), Buenos Aires, Argentina and included Hock’s Monument to the Unknown Mail Carrier in the virtual exhibition.
-His recent “COVID time” work, an installation, Otherworld, and short film, North Star, have been exhibited and awarded internationally in 2020 and 2021 at a number of film festivals.

 Hock lives and works in Encinitas, California and is a Professor Emeritus of the University of California, San Diego Visual Arts Department.